SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 2. tools, likely use existing tools - modularization.
 Historical backtest.
 No gaurantee, but do
 3. monitor new clues about effective paper trading.

-automate as much as possible to focus on the main part of the research.

 ![System](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/system.png)